EthanRansberger/EthanRansberger/README.md

 ## About Me

-I am a passionate data analyst and IT applications specialist based in Virginia Beach, VA.
-With a strong foundation in economics, data analysis, and programming, I am constantly seeking new challenges and opportunities to apply my skills in real-world projects.
+Financial analyst by trade with IT experience.
+I enjoy discovering and working on various open source projects related to my hobbies and interests.
+Always looking for new technical skills to develop.

-- 🌟 **Current Status:** Actively seeking new opportunities
+- 🌟 **Current Status:** Working as a Finance Analyst
 - 🏠 **Location:** Virginia Beach, VA
 - 📧 **Email:** [ethanransberger@gmail.com](mailto:ethanransberger@gmail.com)
 - 🔗 **LinkedIn:** [Ethan Ransberger](https://www.linkedin.com/in/ethanransberger/)
 - 💼 **GitHub:** [EthanRansberger](https://github.com/EthanRansberger)

 ## 📊 GitHub Stats